 RANDALL F. CLEMENS, Ph.D., is an Assistant Professor of Administrative and Instructional Leadership at St. John's University's School of Education and Research Affiliate at the Pullias Center for Higher Education at the USC Rossier School of Education.

 His research—incorporating perspectives from sociology and public policy—pertains to three interrelated themes: First, he focuses on how growing up in low-income neighborhoods influences pathways to college and career for Black and Latino male teenagers.
-Based on the findings from a neighborhood ethnography in South Central Los Angeles, he is preparing several manuscripts.
+Based on work in South Los Angeles and New York City, he has presented papers and published articles.

 And third, Clemens investigates innovative methods to design, conduct, and share qualitative research.
-He is authoring Using Social Media for Qualitative Research (forthcoming, w/ Sage).
+To this end, he has published widely and is authoring Using Social Media for Qualitative Research (forthcoming, w/ Sage).

 Clemens teaches graduate courses related to administrative leadership, research design, and the social and cultural contexts of urban education.
-In the past, for example, he has taught EDU 7900, Qualitative Research Methods (syllabus), and EDU 5571, Administrative Leadership and Planned Change (syllabus).
+In the past, for example, he has taught EDU 7900, Qualitative Research Methods (syllabus), and EDU 5571, School Culture and Planned Change (syllabus).

 Clemens received his Ph.D. in Urban Education Policy from University of Southern California, MSEd in School Administration and Supervision from Johns Hopkins University, and B.A. in English Literature from University of Maryland at College Park.
 Before becoming a researcher, he served as a high school English teacher in Prince George’s County Public Schools.